Unifying Feature-Based Explanations with Functional ANOVA and Cooperative Game Theory: DETAILS ON UNIFYING FEATURE-BASED EXPLANATIONS

 \paragraph{Occlusion-1 and Occlusion-Patch.} Occlusion-1 and Occlusion-Patch \citep{Zeiler_Fergus_2014} were introduced for image data.
 By masking the relevant feature (or feature patch) the change in prediction is measured.
 More formally, in the general case, Occlusion-Patch computes for a patch of features $S \subseteq D$

 using a baseline $b$.
 Hence, Occlusion-Patch corresponds to the full joint effect $\phi^+$, and to the full individual effect for Occlusion-1 using b-fANOVA.

-\paragraph{PredDiff-1 and PredDiff-Patch.} PredDiff \citep{DBLP:conf/iclr/ZintgrafCAW17} measures similarly to Occlusion the change in prediction when masking features.
+\paragraph{PredDiff-1, PredDiff-Patch and PredDiff-Interaction} PredDiff \citep{Robnik2008} is a popular method for image classification tasks \citep{DBLP:conf/iclr/ZintgrafCAW17}.
+It measures similarly to Occlusion the change in prediction when masking features.
 However, instead of using a baseline, PredDiff uses the conditional distribution, i.e., for a patch $S \subseteq D$

 Hence, PredDiff-Patch measures the full joint effect, and PredDiff-1 the full individual effect of c-fANOVA.
+PredDiff-Interaction \citep{Blucher.2022} measures the interaction by extracting individual effects, thereby measuring full interaction effects of c-fANOVA.

+\paragraph{Individual Conditional Expectations (ICE).} ICE curves \citep{goldstein_peeking_2015} visualize the influence of a feature of interest on the prediction in the presence of all other features.
+The ICE function itself is defined for individual or groups of features at some baseline value $x_S = b_S$ which is typically chosen from $\mathcal{X}_S$, while the remaining features are set to the observed feature values of the instance to be explained:

+Centering ICE curves to remove additive shifts is typically done to understand and quantify the influence of feature interactions \citep{herbinger2022repid}.
+One possibility is to center it according to the actual prediction of the instance, which leads to the full individual ($S = i$) and joint influence measure $\phi^+(S)$ using b-fANOVA.
+It is defined by

 \paragraph{Shapley Additive Explanations (SHAP).} Baseline SHAP (BSHAP) \citep{DBLP:journals/jmlr/StrumbeljK10,DBLP:conf/icml/SundararajanN20} computes the \gls{SV} on the set function $\nu^{(\text{loc})}(S) = F_S^{(b)}(x_0)$, i.e., the local explanation game.
 Therefore, BSHAP corresponds to the partial individual effect of $b$-fANOVA.
 On the contrary, interventional (int.)
 SHAP \citep{lundberg_2017_unified, DBLP:conf/aistats/JanzingMB20} computes the \gls{SV} on the marginal expectations $\nu^{(\text{loc})}(S) = F_S^{(m)}(x_0)$, i.e., the partial individual effects of m-fANOVA.
 Lastly, observational (obs.)
 SHAP \citep{strumbelj_2014,lundberg_2017_unified, aas_explaining_2021} computes the \gls{SV} on the conditional expectations $\nu^{(\text{loc})}(S) = F_S^{(c)}(x_0)$, i.e., the partial individual effect of c-fANOVA.